Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 The partition key of the EventHubs event is available in the Kafka record headers, the protocol specific key being "x-opt-partition-key" in the header.

-By design, we don't promote the Kafka message key to be the Event Hubs partition key nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
+By design, Event Hubs does not promote the Kafka message key to be the Event Hubs partition key nor the reverse because with the same value, the Kafka client and the Event Hub client likely send the message to two different partitions.
 It might cause some confusion if we set the value in the cross-protocol communication case.
 Exposing the properties with a protocol specific key to the other protocol client should be good enough.

 ## Troubleshoot EventProcessorClient issues

-### 412 precondition failures when checkpointing
+### 412 precondition failures when using an event processor

-412 precondition errors occur when the client tries to take or renew ownership of a partition, but the local version of the checkpoint is outdated.
+412 precondition errors occur when the client tries to take or renew ownership of a partition, but the local version of the ownership record is outdated.
 This occurs when another processor instance steals partition ownership.
 See [Partition ownership changes a lot](#partition-ownership-changes-a-lot) for more information.

-### Partition ownership changes a lot
+### Partition ownership changes frequently

 When the number of EventProcessorClient instances changes (i.e. added or removed), the running instances try to load-balance partitions between themselves.
-The default balancing is greedy, so an EventProcessorClient will take as many partitions at once to reach a balanced state.
-As additional nodes are added, they may steal these partitions to balance themselves out.
-If this is not the case, a GitHub issue with logs and a repro should be filed.
+For a few minutes after the number of processors changes, partitions are expected to change owners.
+Once balanced, partition ownership should be stable and change infrequently.
+If partition ownership is changing frequently when the number of processors is constant, this likely indicates a problem.
+It is recommended that a GitHub issue with logs and a repro be filed in this case.

 ### "...current receiver 'nil' with epoch '0' is getting disconnected"